People get dogs for a variety of reasons. Some want a lap warmer, while others want a companion for their kids.

 The second section covers intimidating breeds which are not seen as frequently.
 Although you can often find puppies of these breeds for sale, you’ll likely have to go to greater lengths (and pay more money) to do so.

-IMPORTANT NOTE: Many of the breeds listed below are banned in some areas.
+IMPORTANT NOTE: Many of the breeds listed below are banned in some areas (unfortunately, this includes many that make great family pets).
 Accordingly, you’ll always want to check out the legal environment for your area before adding one of these dogs to your family.

-But in this case, the distinction is not that important – in fact, pit-mixes are often just as intimidating as purebred individuals are.
+The block-headed pit bull, pit bull mixes, and similar-looking bully breeds are feared far and wide.
 Most criminals will assume that any 50- to 70-pound dog that looks vaguely pit-like should be given a wide berth.

 It is important to note that while many pit bulls are very protective, many professionals consider pit bulls to be too friendly to be used for proper protection work.
 Nevertheless, a pit bull running around your house will likely keep prowlers away.